BogdanDIA/serial-udp/README.md

 - ble_btattach_hwflow = 1
 - ble_sudpfwd_hwflow = 1
 ```
-For now, to get the serial ports names in case of the USB-serial converters, ssh HA addon should be used to list the /dev/serial/by-path/ directory and identify the proper devices.
+For now, to get the serial ports names in case of the USB-serial converters, ssh HA addon should be used to list the /dev/serial/by-path/ directory and identify the devices to use.
 The controller will show up in HA integration page as in the picture:

 <img aling="center" src='./pictures/show_ha_controller.png' width=40%>

-From ssh console you can lounch `bluetoothctl` and use it:
+From ssh console you can execute `bluetoothctl` and use it:
 ```
 [bluetooth]# list
 Controller 08:3A:F2:13:35:C2 homeassistant #2 [default]